ahaywood/Web-Interactivity-and-Engagement/chapter-7/index.md

     - The wp-includes folder
 - [WordPress Dynamic File Loading](#wordpress-dynamic-file-loading)
     - Tutorial: Linking to JavaScript and CSS Files Correctly in WordPress
-    - Tutorial: Adding a jQuery Slider to WordPress

 ## <a name="css-and-template-development">CSS and Template Development</a>